lfir/fedora-setup-script/README.md

 ## Fedora setup script
-Bash script that installs most KDE applications and many development tools on Fedora 40 systems, using the [KDE Spin](https://fedoraproject.org/spins/kde) as a starting point.
+Ansible playbook that installs most KDE applications and many development tools on Fedora 40 systems, using the [KDE Spin](https://fedoraproject.org/spins/kde) as a starting point.
 It also sets some configuration options useful for development work and system administration.